dossma/youtube-targeted-downloader/README.md

 ## Usage
 You can specify channels or playlists or singular videos.

-File ... operates on the videos
+File `yt-dlp-video.conf` operates on the videos

-File ... extracts the audio from the videos so you end up not with a video but with an audio file.
+File `yt-dlp-audio.conf` extracts the audio from the videos so you end up not with a video but with an audio file.

 ## Procedure